 Trained advocates accompany and support survivors during medical exams, court hearings, and law enforcement interviews.
-Advocates provide crisis services and support, connect clients with other community agencies, and provide ongoing case management to help clients heal, thrive and grow.
+Advocates provide crisis services and support, connect clients with other community agencies, and provide ongoing self-sufficiency services to help clients heal, thrive and grow.
+Learn more.

 Advocates work closely with survivors to help with a whole range of needs by setting short and long-term goals.
 Goals may include addressing immediate needs; assistance in obtaining housing, employment, and income; and other assistance that helps the survivor move towards self-sufficiency and independence.

 Licensed Therapists and supervised Associates and Therapist-trainees provide individual, group, and family therapy to children over five years old, teens, and adults impacted by sexual and intimate partner violence.
 Therapists are available to meet during our office hours.
 We can also provide additional literature and resources.
 All services are kept confidential.
 Learn more

 Our Emergency Shelters in Paso Robles, Atascadero, and San Luis Obispo host survivors in safe, confidential locations.
 Guests of the shelters and their families are offered empowerment-focused advocacy, self-sufficiency services, and therapy.
 Services are free of charge to any survivor of intimate partner violence.

 To access the Emergency Shelter, start by calling our 24-hour crisis & information line at (805) 545-8888.
 Our staff is available to discuss options, provide valuable referrals, and help determine whether our Emergency Shelter Program is most appropriate for your situation.
 Learn more